The effect of dielectric environment on the brightening of neutral and charged dark excitons in WSe$_2$ monolayer

 The PL spectra at $B$=0~T and at $B$=10~T are presented in the upper panels of Fig.~\ref{fig:fig1}.
 The zero-field PL spectra of all measured areas of the ML display a characteristic emission line, labeled X$^\textrm{B}$, associated with recombination of the neutral bright excitons formed at the K$^\pm$ points of the Brillouin zone~\cite{Koperski2017}.
-As can be appreciated in the Figure, the zero-field PL spectra, apart the X$^\textrm{B}$ peaks, consist of several emission lines on the lower energy side of the spectrum, which energies and linewidths are significantly modified on different areas of the sample.
-These additional lines have been attributed in the literature to the charged excitons (trions), neutral and charged biexcitons, phonon replicas, localized excitons, and so on~\cite{Arora2015, Smolenski2016, Molas2017, Zhang2017, Robert2017, Wang2017, Barbone2018, Chen2018, Li2018, Koperski2019, Paur2019, Molas2019, LiuGate, Li2019, arora2019dark, LiuValley, Liu2020, He2020, Sven2020}.
+As can be seen in the Figure, the zero-field PL spectra, apart from the X$^\textrm{B}$ peaks, consist of several emission lines on the lower energy side of the spectrum, which energies and linewidths are significantly modified on different areas of the sample.
+These additional lines have been attributed in the literature to the charged excitons (trions), neutral and charged biexcitons, phonon replicas, localized excitons, and so on~\cite{Arora2015, Smolenski2016, Molas2017, Zhang2017, Robert2017, Wang2017, Barbone2018, Chen2018, Li2018, Koperski2019, Paur2019, Molas2019, LiuGate, Li2019, arora2019dark, LiuValley, Liu2020, He2020, Sven2020,jadczak2021, yang2022}, described in detail in the Supplementary Material (SM).
 The application of magnetic field in the plane of the ML strongly affects the measured PL spectra at energies 40-60~meV below the X$^\textrm{B}$ line.
-To better visualize the effect and compare the results obtained for different sample areas, we define a relative spectrum in magnetic field as $\textrm{PL}_{B\neq 0}-\textrm{PL}_{B=0}$.
+The corresponding PL spectra of the three investigated areas are shown in the SM.
+To better visualize the effect and compare the results obtained for different sample areas, we define a relative spectrum in the magnetic field as $\textrm{PL}_{B\neq 0}-\textrm{PL}_{B=0}$.
 The relative spectra for $B$=10~T are shown in the lower panels of Fig.~\ref{fig:fig1}.
 In the case of WSe$_2$ ML encapsulated in hBN, the spectrum comprises a single narrow line, labeled X$^\textrm{D}$, which we ascribed to the neutral dark exciton~\cite{Robert2017, Wang2017, Molas2019}.
-This complex at K$^\pm$ valley of the Brillouin zone is composed of an electron from the lowest-lying spin-polarized level of conduction band and a hole from the highest-lying spin-polarized valence band, see Ref.~\cite{Molas2017,Molas2019} for details.
-For WSe$_2$ ML deposited on the hBN flake or deposited on the SiO$_2$/Si substrate and covered with hBN flake, the corresponding spectra are composed of two peaks, labeled X$^\textrm{D}$ and T$^\textrm{D}$.
+This complex in the K$^\pm$ valley of the Brillouin zone is composed of an electron from the lowest-lying spin-polarized level of the conduction band and a hole from the highest-lying spin-polarized valence band, see Ref.~\cite{Molas2017,Molas2019} for details.
+For WSe$_2$ ML deposited on the hBN flake or deposited on the SiO$_2$/Si substrate and covered with the hBN flake, the corresponding spectra are composed of two peaks, labeled X$^\textrm{D}$ and T$^\textrm{D}$.
 The latter peak is associated with the recombination of the negative dark trion\cite{arora2019dark,LiuGate}.
 The negative dark trion at the K$^\pm$ point is formed by the energetically lowest electron-hole pair at K$^\pm$ point and an extra electron located in the lowest-lying level in the opposite K$^\mp$.
 Note that the negative sign of the free carriers in the investigated monolayers is determined by the observation of fine structure of the trion line for the WSe$_2$ ML encapsulated in hBN, $i.e.$ clearly resolved lines related to the intervalley spin-singlet (T$^\textrm{S}$) and intervalley spin-triplet (T$^\textrm{T}$) negative trions~\cite{Courtade2017, He2020}.
-Due to increased linewidths, this splitting cannot be readily resolved for the two other MLs, but the sole modification of the dielectric environment cannot change the sign of majority carriers (see Ref.~\citenum{Grzeszczyk2021} for details).
+Due to increased linewidths, this splitting cannot be readily resolved for the two other MLs, the corresponding emission line is denoted as T$^\textrm{S/T}$, but the sole modification of the dielectric environment cannot change the sign of majority carriers (see Ref.~\citenum{Grzeszczyk2021} for details).